Congress In A Flash Answers

 The House of Representatives: The People's Chamber

 The House of Representatives is the larger of the two chambers, with 435 members, each representing a congressional district within a state.
 The number of representatives each state has is proportional to its population, meaning larger states have more representatives than smaller states.
-Representatives serve two-year terms, leading to frequent elections and increased responsiveness to public opinion.
-The House is responsible for initiating all revenue bills (taxation) and has the sole power of impeachment, the formal accusation of wrongdoing against a federal official.
-The Speaker of the House, elected by the House members, presides over the chamber and plays a significant role in setting the legislative agenda.
+Think about it: representatives serve two-year terms, leading to frequent elections and increased responsiveness to public opinion.
+Consider this: the House is responsible for initiating all revenue bills (taxation) and has the sole power of impeachment, the formal accusation of wrongdoing against a federal official.
+The Speaker of the House, elected by the House members, presides over the chamber and plays a significant role in setting the legislative agenda Simple as that..

 Key Responsibilities of the House: